Start High School (Toledo, Ohio): Rivalries

 From its opening until 1991, Start had a rivalry with the DeVilbiss Tigers, which were located in the same neighborhood and a very short distance south of Start.
 When DeVilbiss closed, much of its school district was absorbed by Start after a community effort urging TPS to merge Start into DeVilbiss had failed.

-Start's main and long-standing rivals is Washington Local Schools’ Whitmer Panthers, located just over two miles away on Clegg Drive.
+Start's main and long-standing rivals is Washington Local Schools' Whitmer Panthers, located just over two miles away on Clegg Drive.
 The "Battle of Tremainsville" was a non-conference matchup from Start's inception in the early 1960s until Whitmer joined the City League in 2003.
 Beginning with the 2011-12 school year, it reverted to a non-league matchup when Whitmer joined the new Three Rivers Athletic Conference.

-Clubs and organizations

-Roy C. Start has a large number of clubs.
-Some of those clubs are: